Developing A Mindfulness Self-Compassion Practice

 Consider writing a letter addressed to you from a friend.
 You might begin by writing about events from your past that made you feel bad about yourself.
 You could revisit times when you felt unattractive, unwanted, or inadequate.

-If you want to utilize this self compassion practice in the future, consider writing a letter to your future self full of compassion and encouragement to open at a later date.
+If you want to utilize this self-compassion practice in the future, consider writing a letter to your future self full, of compassion and encouragement to open at a later date.

-Complete “the chair exercise”
+Complete “the chair exercise” when practicing self-compassion

 To try “the chair exercise,” use three empty chairs as you think about an issue that troubles you.
 Designate one chair as your inner self-critic, one as you being criticized, and one as a compassionate observer.
 Then, facilitate an imaginary discussion between the three.